Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25049/README.md

 I immediately started messaging everyone in the team.
 "We need a new problem statement NOW.
 Start looking.
 Send suggestions."
 We were all in different places—some on buses, some at home, some already in class.
 The coordination was chaotic.
 Everyone started browsing through the SIH problem statement list, sending ideas back and forth in our WhatsApp group.

-During this whole chaos, I stayed on the phone with mr. Sibi. he wasn't just telling us "find something else"—he was actually guiding us through the thought process. he asked questions that made us think differently about what we should be looking for. he said, "As first-year students, what do you actually have?
+During this whole chaos, I stayed on the phone with mr. Sibi. he wasn't just telling us "find something else"—he was actually guiding us through the thought process.
+He asked questions that made us think differently about what we should be looking for. he said, "As first-year students, what do you actually have?
 You have enthusiasm, you have basic programming skills, you have fresh perspectives.
 What you don't have is access to enterprise-level data or years of specialized knowledge.
 So find a problem that plays to your strengths, not your weaknesses."

-he asked us, "What technologies are you learning right now in your courses?
+He asked us, "What technologies are you learning right now in your courses?
 What interests your team?
 What problems can you solve with the resources you actually have?"
 These questions shifted our whole approach.
 Instead of picking something that sounded cool but was unrealistic, we started looking for problems that matched our actual skill level.

 We went through about ten different problem statements.
 Some were too hardware-focused—we're software people.
 Some required knowledge of specific industries we knew nothing about.
 Some were just too complex for first-years to handle.
 We kept eliminating options, getting more and more stressed as the clock ticked.